-Treatment Technique ^(a) (Type of approved filtration technology used) Turbidity of the filtered water must: Turbidity Performance Standards ^(b) 1 - Be less than or equal to NTU in 95% of measurements in a month. (that must be met through the water treatment process) 2 - Not exceed NTU for more than eight consecutive hours.
+TABLE 8 - SAMPLING RESULTS SHOWING TREATMENT OF SURFACE WATER SOURCES Treatment Technique ^(a) (Type of approved filtration technology used) Turbidity Performance Standards ^(b) (that must be met through the water treatment process) Turbidity of the filtered water must: 1 - Be less than or equal to NTU in 95% of measurements in a month.
+2 - Not exceed NTU for more than eight consecutive hours.
 3 - Not exceed NTU at any time.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
 Highest single turbidity measurement during the year Number of violations of any surface water treatment requirements